midtown-ai/glossary/glossary/s.md

  See also [S], [Data Augmentation], [Labeling Function], [Slicing Function], [Transform Function], [Unlabelled Data Algorithm]

+# Sobol Search

+ Sobol is a type of random sampling supported by sweep job types.
+You can use sobol to reproduce your results using seed and cover the search space distribution more evenly.

+ Sobol search is used for [hyperparameter optimization]

+ See also [S], [Random Search]

 # Social Robot

  Social [robots][Robot] are [artificial intelligence] platforms, paired with sensors, cameras, microphones and other technology, like computer vision, so they can better interact and engage with humans or other robots.